 The training of Actuaries heavily involves mathematical undergraduate coursework, as well as a solid grounding in business and economics.
 Actuarial certification, by the Society of Actuaries or the Casualty Actuarial Society, is accomplished through a battery of ETS-type examinations with a prescribed syllabus, which for the first several examinations are primarily mathematical and statistical.

 There now exists an undergraduate minor program in Actuarial Mathematics, available only to non-math majors, documenting that students have taken a package of courses covering parts of the actuarial examination syllabi, and have prepared themselves to take several of the actuarial exams.
-The minor program includes advising and assistance in searching for internships and actuarial work experience.
-The courses, advising and assistance are available now.

 The general advice to students is that without at least a strong B in the calculus courses Math 140-141-240-241, Actuarial Science is probably not as desirable a career as advertised because so much of the potential for advancement depends upon competitive examinations which are initially VERY quantitative.
 However, if you have strong interests in business and other practical applications of mathematics, you should at least consider continuing with the same collection of: calculus, Probability/Statistics, computing, numerical analysis and Operations Research courses, with a view toward majoring in a field such as Operations Research or Statistics.
 [Operations Research (OR) has to do with optimal-allocation problems in business, scheduling and inventory management, etc.; Statistics has to do with the analysis and description of data to explain relationships and forecast trends.]
 At College Park, both OR and Statistics can be pursued within the BMGT College; and Statistics can be chosen as a concentration within the Mathematics major.
 For any quantitative major, you are well-advised to take the full calculus sequence and then some probability and statistics.